 The savvy business owner will generally take the following approach:

 - Determine the appropriate legal structure that best suits their business.
 In reality, the LLC probably makes sense for most small businesses.
-But remember, an LLC is a legal entity that is free to choose the tax treatment that best suits its needs.
+But remember, an LLC is a legal entity free to choose the tax treatment that best suits its needs.